fbgAK/cpnt262-a4/README.md

 =+ is just the assignment operator followed by the unary + operator.
 It sets the value of the LHS operand to the value of the RHS operand:

-There are further challenges I tried on codepen but had alot of trial and error.
+I tried further challenges on codepen but had alot of trial and error.